A Bayesian Model for Online Activity Sample Sizes: INTRODUCTION

 The primary contribution of this paper is the use of a hierarchical Bayesian Beta-Geometric model with censoring to model the heterogeneity of individuals in the population with respect to their propensity to initiate activity on any given day.
 Estimates for the number of additional individuals arriving in subsequent periods can then be obtained by simulating from the posterior predictive distribution.
 A convenient by-product of the simplicity of our model is that it is possible to sample from the posterior via straight Monte-Carlo simulation, thereby avoiding issues that may arise with Markov Chain approaches, such as assessing convergence and mixing times, which could present difficulties in large scale or fully-automated applications.

-Relating the approach described here to prior work, there is a long history of using of hierarchical beta-binomial models in Bayesian statistical inference for count data; see for example, \cite{leonard:1972,novick:lewis:jackson:1973,dempster:selwyn:weeks:1983}.
+Relating the approach described here to prior work, there is a long history of using hierarchical beta-binomial models in Bayesian statistical inference for count data; see for example, \cite{leonard:1972,novick:lewis:jackson:1973,dempster1983combining}.
 However, we are not aware of prior work that has applied these models to inference for the number of individuals initiating behavior in a given time period.

 The rate at which customers participate in an online experiments, often called A/B tests, will have a great influence on the effect sizes that can be detected statistically within a given time period.
 Recent works outlining current best practice for such online experiments include \cite{kohavi2007practical} and \cite{bakshy2014designing}.
 However, again to the best of our knowledge, previous work has not considered the specific question of predicting how many additional unique customers will be accrued in a subsequent time interval, given the number of unique customers who participated during an initial period.
-Such predictions are obviously of great relevance to decisions regarding the organization and scheduling of A/B experiments \cite{ kohadi2015online,casella2021statistical}.
+Such predictions are obviously of great relevance to decisions regarding the organization and scheduling of A/B experiments \citep{ kohavi2017online,casella2021statistical}.

-In section~\ref{accrualmodel}, we describe the assumptions and proposed our accrual model.
+In section~\ref{accrualmodel}, we describe our proposed accrual model and the assumptions underlying it.
 In section~\ref{inference}, we describe how to make inferences about the number of additional individuals arriving in the second period by computing the posterior predictive distribution.
 In section \ref{experiment} we illustrate the posterior distribution, predictive distributions and demonstrate the performance of our model on a large meta-analysis of A/B experiments.

-\section{Accrual Model}
+\section{ACCRUAL MODEL}

 Our goal here is to build a simple accrual model which uses the number of unique users or customers who first participate at day $t$, $t = 1, 2, \ldots, d$ to make a prediction regarding the total number of new (unique) customers who will participate in the second period of {$d^*$} days.
 We take $d = 7$ (first week) and $d^*$ a multiple of 7 (multiple weeks) in our data analyses.